Updated: July 27, 2020 at 11:05AM

 Only use alternating sinks when washing hands in a restroom; only use alternating urinals in men's restrooms.

-If it is necessary to hold meetings in-person, faculty and staff are asked to limit the number of attendees present, wear face coverings, and ensure that all individuals are able to appropriately physical distance (i.e., six feet apart).
+If it is necessary to hold meetings in-person, faculty and staff are asked to limit the number of attendees present, wear masks, and ensure that all individuals are able to appropriately physical distance (i.e., six feet apart), per the University's Meeting and Event Guidelines.

 Reception Desks and Transaction Counters